DroidStudioAS/catalogue/README.md

         Create a new Database named "catalogue", OR import the database called database.sql from the root directory of this project
     </li>
     <li>
         Create a new file called .env in the project's root directory, and copy the contents of .env.example into it.
+Make sure the .env matches your local environment (MySql port, db username, password etc.)
     </li>
     <li>
         Run the command <code>composer install</code> to install all project dependencies.